-Any person, who believes that he has been the subject of discrimination on the basis of race, color, national origin, sex, religious creed, age, disability, political beliefs, or retaliation, has a right to file a complaint.
+Any person, who believes that he has been the subject of discrimination on the bases of race, color, national origin, age, disability, sex, gender identity, religion, reprisal, and where applicable, political beliefs, marital status, familial or parental status, sexual orientation, or all or part of an individual's income is derived from any public assistance program or protected genetic information in employment or in any program or activity conducted or funded by the Department, has a right to file a complaint.
+(Not all prohibited bases will apply to all programs and/or employment activities.)
 This complaint can be filed by the individual or his representative.